johnsonb-ucar/reStructuredText/syntax_examples.rst

+- `Working link`_ will take us to the paragraph that begins with, "This link works."
+- `Broken link`_ won't take us to the paragraph that begins with, "This link is broken."

 This will take us to the desired_ paragraph that begins with Phasellus lorem lorem.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nunc gravida egestas efficitur.
 Ut ac dolor velit.
 Ut et ullamcorper erat.
 Suspendisse vehicula ultricies iaculis.
 Etiam mi arcu, bibendum at sagittis eu, viverra ac felis.
 In egestas risus ac molestie suscipit.
 Integer aliquam iaculis ex, ut auctor felis dignissim nec.
 Curabitur id tristique ligula.